hopebuthelezi/Snake-and-ladder-advanced-/README.md

 Snake and Ladder Game
 Overview

-This is a text-based implementation of the classic game Snake and Ladder where players take turns rolling a die and moving on the board.
+This is a text-based implementation of the classic game Snake and Ladder where players take turns rolling a dice and moving on the board.
-The game includes features like snakes and ladders that affect player movement.
+The game includes features like snakes and ladders that affect the players movement.

  Features